CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

 ![](profiling/constant_memory.png)

-Storing camera matrices made barely any improvement in kernel execution time even though it drastically reduced register usage and improved occupancy.
+Storing camera matrices in constant memory made barely any improvement in kernel execution time even though it drastically reduced register usage and improved occupancy.
 This may be because the vertex transform kernel is already relatively fast, taking just 13 microseconds.
 More on this later, but this cost may be cheap enough that it's beneficial to do additional vertex transform computation if multiple types of vertex data are desired (requiring multiple reads).

 ### Bilinear Interpolation